 - Genetic DNA panels that go beyond the four required tests

-- Breeder accountability through AKC designation, BBB accreditation, or GRCA membership
+- Breeder accountability through AKC designation, BBB accreditation, or GRCA Code of Ethics adherence

 Louisiana’s pricing is more affordable than the Northeast.
 Breeders in Massachusetts and New York from AKC Breeder of Merit programs typically price puppies at $2,500 to $4,000 or higher.
 The health testing costs are identical regardless of geography, so the lower price point in Louisiana reflects market conditions rather than reduced standards among the top breeders on this list.